firstbatchxyz/swan-contracts/docs/src/src/SwanAgent.sol/contract.SwanAgent.md

 ### oracleResult

-Reads the best performing result for a given task id, and parses it as an array of addresses.
+Reads the best performing result for a given task id.

+*Will revert with `TaskNotRequested` if the task id is 0.*

+*Will revert if no response has been made for the given task id yet.*

 ```solidity